coredns/coredns/plugin/tsig/README.md

 ## Name

-*tsig* - validate TSIG requests and sign responses.
+*tsig* - validate incoming TSIG signed requests and sign responses.

 ## Description

 With *tsig*, you can define a set of TSIG secret keys for validating incoming TSIG requests and signing responses.
-It can also require TSIG for certain query types, refusing requests that do not comply.
+It can also require that imcoming requests be signed for certain query types, refusing requests that do not comply.

 ## Syntax